Skip to content

 Okay, let’s break down this fancy term: bond value formula.
 Simply put, it’s the magic equation that helps you figure out what a bond is really worth.
 Think of it like pricing a car you wouldn’t just pay whatever the dealer asks, right?
 You’d check its condition, mileage, and compare it to other cars.
 The bond value formula does the same thing.
 It considers all the future cash flows from the bond those regular interest payments (called coupon payments) and the face value you get back when the bond matures and discounts them back to today’s dollars.
 This gives you a present value, which is what the bond should theoretically be trading for.
 Knowing this helps you decide if a bond is a good investment or overpriced.
 So, if you’re thinking about adding bonds to your portfolio, knowing how this works is a must, so you can feel confident of your next move.

-See also Comparison Of Excel Spreadsheets
+See also Group Sheets In Excel

 Diving Deeper